gitlabhq/gitlabhq/doc/api/users.md

 - `id` (required)    - id of specified user
 - `email` (required) - email address

-Will return created key with status `201 Created` on success, or `404 Not found` on fail.
+Will return created email with status `201 Created` on success, or `404 Not found` on fail.

 ## Delete email for current user